The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • The significant uncertainty of pricing and provisioning assumptions related to outbreaks of major epidemics, as well as the unusual accumulation of risks under such extreme circumstances.

-The Level 2 Delegated Regulation (Articles 144 to 163) sets out further categories of risk sub- modules that must be covered in the health underwriting risk module and which treat the risk module with more granularity.
+The Level 2 Delegated Regulation sets out further categories of risk sub-modules that must be covered in the health underwriting risk module and which treat the risk module with more granularity.

-In the UK261 (re)insurers wishing to use USPs will need to apply to the PRA for approval in the form of a waiver.
-The PRA may also use its powers under Section 55M of Financial Services and Markets Act 2000 where it wishes to require a (re)insurer to use USPs.
+In the UK (re)insurers wishing to use undertaking specific parameters (USPs) will need to apply to the PRA for approval in the form of a waiver.
+The PRA has been able to also use its powers under Section 55M of the FSMA where it wished to require a (re)insurer to use USPs; however, the PRA will no longer have this power effective from 31 December 2024.

 4. Market Risk